jedrzejkubica/GBA-centrality/README.md

 ### Human interactome

-The scripts used to build a human interactome and seeds file with causal genes/proteins can be found here: [Interactome/](Interactome/).
+The scripts to build a human interactome and seeds file with causal genes can be found here: [Interactome/](Interactome/).
 For detailed instructions see here [Interactome/README.md](Interactome/README.md).

+#### Validation of GBA centrality

-All code to perform the analyses and generate the figures are also available on GitHub: [GBA-centrality-validation](https://github.com/jedrzejkubica/GBA-centrality-validation).
+A manuscript describing GBA centrality has been submitted.
+All code to perform the analyses and generate the figures presented in this manuscript are available on GitHub: [GBA-centrality-validation](https://github.com/jedrzejkubica/GBA-centrality-validation).